lay-jake/digital-reflections/README.md

 ✅ Character HP affected by appropiate bonus stat

+✅  Access feat list via API

+✅ Class features available by level

+✅ Add Feats to Character

 ## To Do Items
-❌ Class features available by level

-❌ Access feat list via API
+❌ Add Spellbooks to sheet

+❌ Player can select spells

+❌ Spells can be assigned usages and can be expended/tracked

-❌ Add Feats to Character
+❌ Add Equipment tab to sheet

+❌ Equipment affects appropiate stats (AC, movespeed, to hit)

+❌ See if Magical Items can be implemented?

+❌ Loading screen/icons when calling API when needed

 ❌ Feats affect appropiate stats